Staff smile for a photo in front of the Minneapolis American Indian Center building.

 George Morrison Mural

-In 1974 and 1975, George Morrison (Grand Portage Ojibwe) created a mural for the Minneapolis American Indian Center that is based on a feather turning in space.
+George Morrison (Grand Portage Ojibwe) created a large cedar mural for the Minneapolis American Indian Center in the 1970s that is based on a feather turning in space.
 During the center’s renovation, the mural was carefully taken apart and shipped to Montana where each piece of cedar was restored before being reassembled on an exterior wall of the center.

 I See Generations: Keep Tobacco Sacred Mural

 The mural was designed using feedback from more than 100 local Native youth around themes of who they are, health, traditional tobacco, and their hopes for the future.
 It reflects the strength of the community’s collective wisdom and hope for future generations.
-Before the renovation, the mural was on an exterior wall of the center.
-Today, it’s home is in the Frances Fairbanks Memorial Gymnasium.
+Before the renovation, the mural was on an exterior center wall, and today, its home is in the Frances Fairbanks Memorial Gymnasium.

 Room signage in Dakhóta and Anishinaabemowin